egor-tensin/setup-gcc/README.md

 This GitHub action sets up GCC in your workflow run.

 1. Installs either 32-bit or 64-bit GCC on either Ubuntu or Cygwin.
+2. Specify a version to install using the `version` parameter.
 2. For installing GCC on Windows please see my action [setup-mingw].

 [setup-mingw]: https://github.com/egor-tensin/setup-mingw